×

 2. Pay your bills on time each month.

-• Late or missed payments are tracked on your credit report and affect your credit score.
+• Ensure that your monthly payments are made on time.
+Late or missed payments are tracked on your credit report and affect your credit score.
 One good way to ensure your bills are paid on time is to automate your debit orders so that you don’t have to remember to make those payments each month.

 3. Reduce your current debt